mozilla/mp4parse-rust/README.md

 - Examples are included under `mp4parse_capi/examples`.
 These programs should continue to build and run after changes are made.
 Note, these programs are not typically run by `cargo test`, so manual verification is required.

+# Versioning

+Prior to Firefox 95, versions of this library have been updated sporadically, and uploaded to crates.io even less frequently.
+Going forward, there will be a new release on github and crates.io whenever the version of the code used in Firefox (see [toolkit/library/rust/shared/Cargo.toml](https://searchfox.org/mozilla-central/source/toolkit/library/rust/shared/Cargo.toml#12)) is updated.
+For convenience, the patch version will correspond to the first Firefox version the code is used in.
+For example, v0.12.95 will be the version of the code used in Firefox 95.